- Dr Hayley Bennett

 - +44 (0)131 6511325 (currently unavailable, please email).

 - Contractualism, Welfare Markets, Unemployment, Labour Market, Poverty, Welfare reform politics, Welfare-to-Work, Regionalism, Third Sector, Inequality, public service reform, Public policy, social enterprise, Devolution and social security, Social Policy, Multi-level governance, Community Planning, local economic development, localism, policy implementation, social security

-Dr Hayley Bennett is an experienced researcher of public administration focusing on the design and delivery of welfare services, labour market, and anti-poverty policies.
-In her work she questions how and why various levels of government, private, and third sector organisations are involved in designing and implementing public policies to address inequality in the UK.
-She is an expert on UK social security, inequality, poverty, and labour market issues.
-She was a member of the Scottish Parliament's Expert Panel on Social Security (2017-2019).
+I am an experienced researcher of public administration focusing on the design and delivery of welfare services, social security, labour market programmes, and anti-poverty policies.
+I question how and why various levels of government, private, and third sector organisations are involved in designing and implementing public policies to address inequality in the UK.
+I was a member of the Scottish Parliament's Expert Panel on Social Security (2017-2019).